 This session will cover today’s decision-making process for employing three automated surveying technologies when approaching a mapping project.
 The session will present considerations for using land surveying, aircraft, UAS and/or a combination of the 3 techniques for a particular mapping project.
 Consideration of scope, accuracy, precision, site location, site conditions, site access, FAA airspace limitations, deliverables, budget and schedule are all factors to be evaluated in order to be competitive, meet client requirements and expectations, and be in compliance with applicable state and federal law.

-This Full Day Workshop will be presented with two instructors, one a GIS staffer (F. Peirce Eichelberger) and one a surveyor (Peter Borbas) using with many graphics, illustrations and photographs.
-The point/counterpoint format encourages attendee interest and engagement.
-The format allows for the development of two perspectives on many key issues that need to be discussed and better understood by all involved.
-Interactive sections in the workshop are planned.
-This workshop will benefit the larger GIS, survey and related communities, ex. title communities, assessment and Clerks and Recorders.
-GIS interests will get a new appreciation for the role of surveyors in GIS including, geodetic control, base map accuracy, precision, as-builts and other GIS theme/layer involvement.
-Surveyors will gain a new appreciation of what is GIS and better understand their important role with all things pertaining to legal descriptions.
-A goal of the workshop is for both the GIS and survey communities to better understand each other’s perspectives and what each brings to the table.
 What Really is GIS?—What exactly is a GIS map?Role of the GIS base map.All layers are not created equal!Parcel role/Subparcels3-D DiscussionWhere does GIS data comes from?Imagery’s Role Photogrammetrists and (versus) the SurveyorGeodetic Control—the real framework, yet still poorly understood.
 The Ideal vs. the Practical.State Plane Coordinates joint perspectives for parcel mappingParcels/lots survey/GIS perspectiveGet ready for a new datum in 2020.How the map is built/maintained/improved?IT Keys and Things that tie it all together.
 Addresses, names, contact information.
 Data standards.
 Surveyors/Developers/Engineers and the Title Community—How GIS can help?Why GIS Needs Surveyors?
 Read Legal Descriptions.Subdivision ordinances, SPS, monuments and workflow.
 Why the Title Community Needs Surveyors?
 Uniform Parcel Identifier (UPI) program in PennsylvaniaThe PRIA (Property Records Industry Association) Land Records/GIS Integration Initiative.GPS/GIS/CORS—the Europeans are coming, so are the Chinese!Monuments from A-ZPLSS Versus the Original 13 ColoniesStaffing/CertificationURISA’s (Urban and Regional Information System Association) G-LIS’ RoleVarying State Roles and Responsibilities

 Franklin Peirce Eichelberger has had a unique opportunity to lead two, large significant enterprise GIS programs, Orlando/Orange County, FL and Chester County, PA.
 In addition, he has consulted with numerous other clients in CA, VA, PA, TX and FL along with many other corporate...
 Read More →